RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

   where :tt:`X` is an integer and :tt:`<specification>` of an optional size specification (M - megabytes, G - gigabytes, T - terabytes).
 A default is in megabytes.

-  The same directives formats are used in slurm submit scripts and in ``srun`` command for jobs in any partition.
+  The same directives formats are used in Slurm submit scripts and in ``srun`` command for jobs in any partition.